 Lifeline infrastructure, systems, and networks are complex and interdependent.
 Roles and responsibilities cross jurisdictional and sectoral boundaries.
-Lifeline infrastructure and, especially in particular, critical lifeline infrastructure in Puerto Rico, is owned by the Government of Puerto Rico or municipal entities, private sector, and in some cases regional consortiums or NGOs.
+Lifeline infrastructure and, especially, critical lifeline in Puerto Rico, is owned by the Government of Puerto Rico or municipal entities, private sector, and in some cases regional consortiums or NGOs.
 For this reason, PRDOH has designed Mitigation programs to enable funding for all sectors in a structure that rewards projects that mitigate the most risk for the highest number of beneficiaries possible.